 When envisioning construction materials, many people think of big and heavy supplies.
 Transporting such materials requires a massive vehicle.
 So, working with Curri means you need to have a truck, right?

-You can be a Curri driver if you own a car.
+You can be a driver if you own a sedan, pickup truck, or van.
 Owners of flatbeds, box trucks, bobtail vehicles, and more are also welcome and needed.
-However, drivers are eligible to make deliveries that fit into their vehicle, and often a car will do.
+Drivers are eligible to make deliveries that fit into their vehicle, and often a sedan will do.

 So if you are at least 18 years old, have access to a vehicle – note there are no age or gender requirements –and have a valid, current driver’s license and auto insurance (standard insurance is sufficient), you are welcome to be a driver with Curri.